 These requirements can vary, but usually come down to A Level qualifications and grades that you must achieve.

-If you are wanting to go onto complete a degree after A Levels, you will need to check with the specific University as to what their entry requirements are.
+If you are wanting to go on to complete a degree after A Levels, you will need to check with the specific University as to what their entry requirements are.
 These usually show as:-

 Please be aware that DDD at BTEC and DDD at A Level are two very different things.